jnoriega232/DNS/README.md

 - In this tutorial we will use Client-1 and DC-1 to do a few exercises for the sake of understanding DNS a bit better

-<h2>Requirements</h2>
+<h2>Environments and Technologies Used</h2>

+- Microsoft Azure (Virtual Machines/Compute)
+- Remote Desktop
-- Active Directory running in Azure on a virtual machine (DC-1)
+- Active Directory Domain Services
-- A client machine running in Azure on a virtual machine (Client-1) and joined to the domain
+- Command Prompt

 <h2>Operating Systems Used </h2>